Genotype concordance (per-sample and aggregate counts and frequencies, NRD/NRS and site allele overlaps) between two callsets

 (Optional) Jexl expressions for genotype-level filtering of EVAL or COMP genotypes, specified via the -gfe and -cfe arguments, respectively.

 Genotype Concordance writes a GATK report to the specified file (via -o), consisting of multiple tables of counts and proportions.
-These tables are constructed on a per-sample basis, and include counts of EVAL vs COMP genotype states, and the number of times the alternate alleles between the EVAL and COMP sample did not match up.
+These tables are constructed on a per-sample basis, and include counts of EVAL vs COMP genotype states.

 For strictly bi-allelic VCFs, only the ALLELES_MATCH, EVAL_ONLY, TRUTH_ONLY fields will be populated, but where multi-allelic sites are involved counts for EVAL_SUBSET_TRUTH and EVAL_SUPERSET_TRUTH will be generated.